The Thai property market from above. Where the seven foreign-buyer mistakes repeat

 Mistake five: skipping the walkout math before the meeting

 The walkout math is the line you write down before you walk into the broker's office: the maximum price, the maximum carrying cost, the maximum closing-fee structure, and the specific deal-breakers that end the conversation immediately.
-Without the walkout math written down in advance, the meeting becomes a negotiation between you and a professional closer who does this every day.
-You will lose that negotiation.
+Without the walkout math written down in advance, you are negotiating against someone who negotiates for a living.
+Anywhere in the world, you will lose on preparation asymmetry alone.
 Not because you're stupid.
-Because the asymmetry of preparation is total.
+Because the preparation gap is total.

 I walked out of the 3.4M THB unit because the 340,000 THB agency fee crossed a line I had already drawn in writing the night before.
 There was nothing to debate.
 The fee crossed the line.
 I left.
 Six weeks later, the 2.15M THB / 82m² unit cleared the same written checklist, and I closed.
 The walkout math is what gives you the discipline to make those two decisions consistently instead of getting talked into the wrong one in the moment.